Updated June 29, 2023

 Different operations in 2D arrays in Python

-Here we Explain Different Operations in 2D arrays in Python along with Examples.
+Here we Explain Different Operations in 2D arrays in Python and Examples.

 Creating an array